Extremal stability for configuration spaces: Introduction

 \section{Introduction}

-The purpose of this paper is to investigate a stability phenomenon in the high dimensional rational homology of the unordered configuration spaces of a $d$-manifold $M$.
-Writing for the ordered configuration space of $n$ points in $M$ and $B_n(M)=\Conf_n(M)/S_n$ for the unordered configuration space, classical results of McDuff, Segal, and Church show that the spaces $B_n(M)$ exhibit \emph{rational homological stability}.
-We will restrict our attention to the case of even $d$, since there is a simple closed form available for $d$ odd \cite{BCT}.
+The purpose of this paper is to investigate a stability phenomenon in the high dimensional rational homology of the unordered configuration spaces of a $d$-manifold $M$.\footnote{Throughout, we use the shorthand ``manifold'' to refer to a topological space homeomorphic to the interior of a compact topological manifold with boundary.
+Since configuration spaces are isotopy invariant, our results also hold for manifolds with non-empty boundary, \emph{mutatis mutandis}.} Writing for the ordered configuration space of $n$ points in $M$ and $B_n(M)=\Conf_n(M)/S_n$ for the unordered configuration space, classical results of McDuff, Segal, and Church show that the spaces $B_n(M)$ exhibit \emph{rational homological stability}.
+We will restrict our attention to the case of even $d$, since there is a simple closed form available for $d$ odd \cite{BCT} (see Section \ref{section:odd case} for further commentary).